Date of Manufacture for Bicycle Components

 stamped separately on the face, perhaps standing for Suntour?"

-This nice piece of detective work means that if a Shimano (or other)
+This nice piece of detective work means that if a Shimano

-another manufacturer might have made the part.
+to see if another manufacturer might have made the part.

 Strong Seatposts

-Seatposts made by Strong typically have a two digit
+Seatposts made by Strong typically have a two-digit

 numerical year date stamped into the post below the insertion mark.